Accessing Samples Collected During Expeditions on NOAA Ship Okeanos Explorer

 Accessing Collected Geological Samples

-Geological samples collected during expeditions on Okeanos Explorer are archived in the Marine and Geology Repository at Oregon State University’s NOAA Collection (NOAA Rocks) .
-The repository provides online metadata information about each geological sample.
-See their Request Samples web page for Information on how to access geological samples.
+Starting in 2025, geological samples collected during expeditions on Okeanos Explorer are archived with the Marine Geological Samples Laboratory at the University of Rhode Island.
+See their Collections and Sample Requests web page for information on how to access geological samples.
+Samples collected prior to 2025 are archived with the Marine and Geology Repository at Oregon State University’s NOAA Collection (NOAA Rocks).
+See their Request Samples web page for information on how to access geological samples.

 Digital Sampling Data